By Christie Vanover | Published February 20, 2012 | Last Updated December 29, 2022

 - 1 sheet Pepperidge Farm Puff Pastry

-- 2 tablespoons butter
+- 2 tablespoon butter

-- 1 tsp. kosher salt
+- 1 teaspoon kosher salt

-- 3 chicken breasts (3 cups chopped)
+- 3 chicken breasts

 - salt and pepper

-- ½ cup celery, finely chopped
+- ½ cup celery finely chopped

-- ½ cup red grapes, quartered
+- ½ cup red grapes quartered

-- 1 tablespoon onion, minced
+- 1 tablespoon onion minced

-- ½- ¾ cup mayonnaise
+- ½-3/4 cup mayonnaise

-- ½ tsp. kosher salt
+- ½ teaspoon kosher salt

+- Unfold the pastry sheet.
+With a pizza slicer, cut the sheets along the fold lines into 3 strips.
 Cut each strip in half horizontally.
 Then, cut the strips to make 12 squares.
 One pastry sheet will yield 36 squares.

-Place on a silpat-lined baking sheet.
-Brush with melted butter and sprinkle with salt.
-Bake at 400 degrees for 12-14 minutes.
-Once cooled, cut each square in half.
+- Place on a silpat-lined baking sheet.
+Brush with 2 tablespoons melted butter and sprinkle with salt.
+Bake at 400F degrees for 12-14 minutes.
+Once cooled, cut each square in half horizontally.

-Season 3 chicken breasts with salt and pepper and grill.
+- Season 3 chicken breasts with salt and pepper and grill.
 Allow to cool and chop.

 - In a mixing bowl, combine the cooked chicken, celery, grapes, onion, mayo, salt and Tony’s.

-Secure with a fancy toothpick and arrange on a platter.
+- Secure with a fancy toothpick and arrange on a platter.

 This estimate was created using an online nutrition calculator